The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 This morning, I left my wallet at home.

-I have lived in the United States most of my life, having migrated at 8 years old.
-I have the privilege of being a naturalized citizen.
-And never, not once, have I felt fear like the fear that sat in my stomach today because that morning, I left my wallet.
+I have lived in the United States for most of my life, having migrated here at eight years old.
+I am fortunate to be a naturalized citizen.
+Yet, never have I felt the kind of fear that gripped me today because of a simple mistake: leaving my wallet behind.

-I was driving to the Farmworkers Association of Florida, an organization I have supported for years, led by Yesica, the General Coordinator, who oversees and advocates for more than 14,000 farmworker members across Florida.
-These are workers who feed this country.
-Who sustain entire supply chains.
-Who show up every day, often unseen, often unprotected.
+I was driving to the Farmworkers Association of Florida, an organization I have supported for years.
+Yesica, the General Coordinator, leads this group, advocating for over 14,000 farmworker members across Florida.
+These workers are the backbone of our food supply.
+They sustain entire supply chains and show up every day, often unseen and unprotected.

-And as I drove, I realized my ID was in the diaper bag I had taken out of the car earlier that morning to make room for my kids, since we had missed the bus.
+As I drove, I suddenly realized my ID was in the diaper bag I had taken out of the car earlier that morning to make room for my kids.
+We had missed the bus, and in the chaos, I forgot my wallet.

 The fear I felt today is not even a tenth of what immigrants in this country live with every single day.